WHAT IS PROSTATE CANCER?

 Dr Tan Yung Khan established the MRI Targeted Fusion Biopsies of the Prostate using the UroNav platform in Asia.
 In his published series, he has shown that in his hands, there has been a significant improvement in the detection of clinically significant prostate cancer.
 Dr Tan Yung Khan has also gone on to set up the Asia Pacific Centre of Excellence for UroNav guided targeted biopsies and has given talks and run masterclasses for urologists in the region on the use of this system.

-Dr Tan Teck Wei established the Transperineal Prostate Biopsy technique in Southeast Asia and published a paper on Transperineal Prostate Biopsy under local anaesthesia in a clinic setting.
+Dr Tan Teck Wei established the Transperineal Prostate Biopsy technique in Southeast Asia and published the first report on Transperineal Prostate Biopsy under local anaesthesia in a clinic setting in the region.
 In his series, there have been no cases of urinary infection or sepsis after this biopsy.
 The technique is safe, effective, and well tolerated.

 TREATMENTS FOR PROSTATE CANCER

-In low grade early prostate cancer, active surveillance is usually an option due to the low risk of cancer growth and spread.
+For low-grade (i.e., low aggressiveness) localized prostate cancer, active surveillance is an option due to the low risk of cancer growth and spread.
 However, patients are required to visit their urologists regularly for blood tests, rectal examinations and periodic repeat MRI scans and prostate biopsies.
 All these measures allow their urologist to detect changes in the cancer and recommend treatment if and when appropriate.
 For patients unwilling to undergo active surveillance, alternatives include surgery or radiation therapy.

 Surgery involves removing the prostate and the surrounding tissues completely.
+This includes removal of the surrounding lymph nodes, especially for high-grade cancers.
 The gold standard surgical option nowadays is:

-- The world renowned Da Vinci Surgical System is the robotic system that surgeons use to robotically remove the prostate.
-It is less traumatic and minimally invasive.
-The Da Vinci Robotic Prostatectomy improves the surgeon’s visualization, dexterity and precision compared with open or laparoscopic surgery while enabling the entire operation to be done through six small incisions around 1cm in size.
+- Compared to conventional open surgery, Robotic Radical Prostatectomy is less traumatic and minimally invasive.
+Using the robot also improves the surgeon’s visualization, dexterity and precision compared with open or laparoscopic surgery, while enabling the entire operation to be done through six small incisions around 1cm in size.

 - Two of the main long-term side effects of surgery are erectile dysfunction (inability to achieve or sustain erections for sexual intercourse) and urinary incontinence (involuntary leakage of urine, requiring patients to wear pads or diapers).